anthobarbarich/pc2020/content/green.md

     site, we make sure it is the lightest possible to avoid any negative environmental impact.'
   img: "/uploads/com.svg"
+- title: 7.
+WATER
+  img: "/uploads/water2.svg"
+  description: Water is a valuable good of nature that is spread on festival ground
+    as our visitors must rehydrate, eat and (optionally) shower.
+For a second year in a row, we intent to purify on site the water used in our showers, reducing treatment as much as possible.
+And with the use of our eco-toilets, we intent to reduce any excessive water usage.
 description: ''

 ---